folkenrothk/DataAbstraction-objectProcessing/writing/reflection.md

       return f"{self.name} is a {self.job} who lives in {self.country}.
 You can call this person at {self.phone_number} and email them {self.email}."
 ```

-This segment of code is the double underscore (dunder) repr function of the class Person.
-This funtion is called when the class Person is being displayed or represented in a string format.
+This segment of code is the initialization of the double underscore (dunder) repr function of the class Person.
+This function is called when the class Person is being displayed or represented in a string format.
 The function only needs itself (specifically its attributes from the dunder init function) as input and outputs a string representation of itself.
 This function just has an f string as its return which calls the attributes of itself to fill in the bracketed sections in the sentence.

 ## Professional Development